backslashart-2018/backslashart.github.io/_posts/2018-12-15-Animation Backend and Sculpture Display.md

 ![Screenshot of data pipeline client](/assets/images/TSNE_client.jpeg)

 For pipeline #2, we worked on the display's aesthetics.
 We built on top of what we had already made with GANs.
 The models generate static outputs, but we want something dynamic and captivating.
-Here is an example of what we envision (prototype by Brooklyn Research):
+Here is an example of what we envision:

 [![Black Mirror](https://img.youtube.com/vi/1Mhz5bCugFM/0.jpg)](https://www.youtube.com/watch?v=1Mhz5bCugFM)